-insert aerial map of Bank Lane

-3.1 Bank Lane Far South · Vine Avenue to Illinois Road

-As Bank Lane extends from Vine Avenue to Illinois Road, the west side is developed with multi-family residential buildings and the east side is developed with the service side (rear) of commercial buildings that front on Western Avenue.
-This service oriented portion of Bank Lane is visually connected with the historic Deer Path Inn at Illinois Road.

-Existing Photos: Looking South on Bank Lane to Vine Avenue
+insert aerial map of Bank Lane 3.1 Bank Lane Far South · Vine Avenue to Illinois Road As Bank Lane extends from Vine Avenue to Illinois Road, the west side is developed with multifamily residential buildings and the east side is developed with the service side (rear) of commercial buildings that front on Western Avenue.
+This service oriented portion of Bank Lane is visually connected with the historic Deer Path Inn at Illinois Road. <image> Existing Photos: Looking South on Bank Lane to Vine Avenue 3.1-A: Consider benefits and challenges to making this block of Bank Lane one-way.
+3.1-B: Consider ways to beautify the service corridor.

-- 3.1-A: Consider benefits and challenges to making this block of Bank Lane one-way. - 3.1-B: Consider ways to beautify the service corridor. - 3.1-C: Require uses to maintain enclosed trash areas, fences, landscaping and buildings at a consistent level recognizing the adjacent residential development. - 3.1-D: Ensure commercial lighting is sensitive to adjacent residential, properly shielded, directed downward, and the minimum needed for safety and security. - 3.1-E: Recognize this block serves important functions for businesses and the Deer Path Inn. - 3.1-F: Encourage property owners and utility companies, as opportunities present, to underground utilities. - 3.1-G: Require new development on east side to provide appropriate transitions from commercial uses fronting on Western Avenue to multi-family residential uses on west side.

-■ 3.2 Bank Lane South · Illinois Road to Deerpath

-Bank Lane provides an important link between Illinois Road and Deerpath and offers opportunities to provide a unique, inviting and memorable pedestrian connection between the Deer Path Inn and Market Square and the larger CBD creating synergy between hospitality, restaurant, retail, and residential uses.
+3.1-C: Require uses to maintain enclosed trash areas, fences, landscaping and buildings at a consistent level recognizing the adjacent residential development.
+3.1-D: Ensure commercial lighting is sensitive to adjacent residential, properly shielded, directed downward, and the minimum needed for safety and security.
+3.1-E: Recognize this block serves important functions for businesses and the Deer Path Inn.
+3.1-F: Encourage property owners and utility companies, as opportunities present, to underground utilities.
+3.1-G: Require new development on east side to provide appropriate transitions from commercial uses fronting on Western Avenue to multi-family residential uses on west side.
+APPROVED BY CITY COUNCIL JULY 2023 FOR INCORPORATION AS PART COMPREHENSIVE PLAN - VISUALS AND IMAGERY INFILLS TO BE COMPLETED AS PART OF SUCH - CENTRAL BUSINESS DISTRICT RECOMMENDED ACTIONS ■ 3.2 Bank Lane South · Illinois Road to Deerpath Bank Lane provides an important link between Illinois Road and Deerpath and offers opportunities to provide a unique, inviting and memorable pedestrian connection between the Deer Path Inn and Market Square and the larger CBD creating synergy between hospitality, restaurant, retail, and residential uses. <image> Existing Photo: Looking South to Illinois Road 3.2-A: Encourage and support redevelopment of underutilized properties with a mix of uses including multi-family residential and restaurants.

-- 3.2-A: Encourage and support redevelopment of underutilized properties with a mix of uses including multi-family residential and restaurants. - 3.2-B: Require new developments to include pedestrian amenities such as wide sidewalks, gathering spaces, benches, outdoor dining areas, green streetscapes, human scaled first floor building facades, well placed and marked cross walks, and pedestrian friendly, subtle but safe, lighting. - 3.2-C: Consider making Bank Lane one way south from Deerpath to minimize congestion on Deerpath by avoiding left turn movements and to allow the travel lane on Bank Lane to be narrowed reducing vehicle speeds and providing additional opportunities for on street parking.
-Undertake the necessary traffic and circulation studies to evaluate feasibility and pros and cons of this concept.

-Bank Lane South · Illinois to Deerpath
+3.2-B: Require new developments to include pedestrian amenities such as wide sidewalks, gathering spaces, benches, outdoor dining areas, green streetscapes, human scaled first floor building facades, well placed and marked cross walks, and pedestrian friendly, subtle but safe, lighting.
+3.2-C: Consider making Bank Lane one way south from Deerpath to minimize congestion on Deerpath by avoiding left turn movements and to allow the travel lane on Bank Lane to be narrowed reducing vehicle speeds and providing additional opportunities for on street parking.
+Undertake the necessary traffic and circulation studies to evaluate feasibility and pros and core of this concert.
+JULY 2023 FOR INCORPORATION AS PART COMPREHENSIVE PLAN - VISUALS AND IMAGERY INFILLS TO BE COMPLETED AS PART OF SUCH - Bank Lane South · Illinois to Deerpath

-Existing Conditions - OVERVIEW OF CONSTRAINTS

-- Two-way traffic / travel lanes limit pedestrian walkway

-- Very narrow 5 foot sidewalk on west-side

-- No pedestrian scaled lighting on west side

-- No tree grate / tree on west side

-- West side parallel parking does not provide many stalls
+Existing Conditions - OVERVIEW OF CONSTRAINTS - Two-way traffic / travel lanes limit pedestrian walkway - Very narrow 5 foot sidewalk on west-side - No pedestrian scaled lighting on west side - No tree grate / tree on west side - West side parallel parking does not provide many stalls

-Proposed Concept - OVERVIEW OF IMPROVEMENTS

-- Support redevelopment of underutilized properties - Encourage mix of uses and multi-family residential - Provide the ability to close the entire block for community events - Convert to one-way southbound from Deerpath to minimize congestion - Convert west side parallel parking to diagonal parking to increase on street parking - Require pedestrian amenities as redevelopment occurs - Widen sidewalks from 5 feet to 9 feet - Add interest and character defining elements - Install pedestrian scaled lighting on both sides of street
+Proposed Concept - OVERVIEW OF IMPROVEMENTS - Support redevelopment of underutilized properties - Encourage mix of uses and multi-family residential - Provide the ability to close the entire block for community events - · Convert to one-way southbound from Deerpath to minimize congestion - Convert west side parallel parking to diagonal parking to increase on street parking - Require pedestrian amenities as redevelopment occurs - Widen sidewalks from 5 feet to 9 feet - Add interest and character defining elements - Install pedestrian scaled lighting on both sides of street - Install landscape enhancements on both sides of street